Treats problems with urination caused by an enlarged prostate (also called benign prostatic hyperplasia or BPH). This medicine is an alpha-blocker.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to alfuzosin, or if you are also using ketoconazole (Nizoral®), itraconazole (Sporanox®), or ritonavir (Norvir®).
-Do not take this medicine if you have liver disease.
+You should not use this medicine if you have had an allergic reaction to alfuzosin, or if you are also using certain medications such as ketoconazole (Nizoral®), itraconazole (Sporanox®), or ritonavir (Norvir®).
+Do not take this medicine if you have moderate to severe liver disease.
 Women and children should not use this medicine.

 How to Use This Medicine